BryantWelch/display-test.app/README.md

 - `/src/styles/` - Global styles and theme configuration
 - `/src/assets/` - Static assets and test patterns
 - `/src/store/` - Redux store configuration and slices

-## FAQ

-### General Questions
-**Q: How accurate are these tests?**
-A: While web-based tests can't match specialized hardware, they provide a good initial assessment of display performance.

-**Q: Should I calibrate my display first?**
-A: Basic calibration is recommended for most tests, but some tests specifically help identify calibration issues.

-**Q: How often should I test my display?**
-A: Regular testing helps track display degradation and identify issues early.

-### Technical Questions
-**Q: Why do some patterns look different in different browsers?**
-A: Browser rendering engines handle color and animation differently.
-Use Chrome for most consistent results.

-**Q: Does screen recording work with these tests?**
-A: Screen recording may affect test performance and has not been properly tested.

 ## Tech Stack